ThorisoM-hub/enterprise-network-security-architecture/README.md

 The architecture therefore demonstrates the integration of cybersecurity operations with physical security, reflecting practices commonly implemented in enterprise environments.

+## Security Telemetry

+Most deny statements include the log keyword.

+In a production environment these log entries would be exported to a centralized SIEM platform using Syslog, allowing SOC analysts to detect unauthorized lateral movement, policy violations, and repeated attack attempts while maintaining an auditable record of network security events.
 ---
 ### 📈 Security Validation,  Testing & ACL Verification Matrix